kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: January 20, 2017

+**Today's Progress:** Worked on the Free Code Camp Timestamp Microservice project again.
+I have the route for the api working and added javascript to dynamically change the url on the index.html.

+**Thoughts:** I was mostly reading documentation again.
+I didn't finish like I thought but I should tomorrow.
+I am down to understanding how to make moments parse the string returned by the routing.

+**Tutorials:** None.

+**Reading:** None.

+**Time:** 2 hour, 30 minutes.

+**Link(s) to work:** [Free Code Camp Timestamp Microservice](https://github.com/larrytooley/Free-Code-Camp-Timestamp-Microservice) [Timestamp Microservice on Heroku](https://pacific-dusk-69279.herokuapp.com/)

 ### Day 16: January 19, 2017

 **Today's Progress:** Worked on the Free Code Camp Timestamp Microservice project again.
 I deployed what I have to Heroku.